sonic2kk/steamtinkerlaunch/README.md

 steamtinkerlaunch %command%
 ```

 On some platforms such as [Steam Deck](https://github.com/frostworx/steamtinkerlaunch/wiki/Steam-Deck), using SteamTinkerLaunch as a launch option may require you to add it to your path.
 Refer to your distributions documentation on how to add the script to your path, as this can vary between distributions and shells.
+A very general guide on how to add SteamTinkerLaunch to your path can be found on the [Local (Non-Root) section](https://github.com/frostworx/steamtinkerlaunch/wiki/Installation#local-non-root) of the Installation wiki.

 ### Game-Specific Use
 When starting a game, a small [Wait Requester](#Wait-Requester) dialog will pop up.
 This will allow you to access the Main Menu either by pressing the button or pressing the spacebar, or skip to launching the game.
 By default, the dialog will only stay for two seconds before it times out and launches the game, but this can be configured in the SteamTinkerLaunch settings.